vbudithi/n8n-nextjs-newsapp/README.md

 - Clean UI with React Icons
 - Seamless Search Experience

-If you want to go further, you could mention:

-- Debounced input for performance
-- Real-time filtering from Supabase
-- Keyboard accessibility
-  Let me know if you want help writing a short demo script or GIF caption to showcase it visually.

 ## 🛠️ Tech Stack

 - [Next.js](https://nextjs.org/) – React framework with App Router for routing and server-side rendering.